 - In 1968, the Navajo Nation created a first-of-its-kind educational institution—a college controlled by the tribe, located on the Navajo reservation—to provide a quality higher education to the surrounding community.

-- In 1989, tribal college presidents established the American Indian College Fund (the College Fund) to raise private-sector funds for scholarships for American Indian students and to support the tribal colleges.
+- In 1989, tribal college presidents established the American Indian College Fund (the College Fund) in New York City to raise private-sector funds for scholarships for American Indian students and to support the tribal colleges.
 The College Fund relocated to Denver, Colorado in 2002.

-- Tribal colleges promote academic achievement and cultural identity, while lifting people out of poverty and creating social and economic change in rural communities.
+- Tribal colleges promote academic achievement and cultural identity, while creating social and economic opportunities in their communities.

 The American Indian College Fund transforms Indian higher education by funding and creating awareness of the unique, community-based accredited tribal colleges and universities, offering students access to knowledge, skills, and cultural values which enhance their communities and the country as a whole.